OpenEvalProject/evals/manuscripts/elife-98142/v1/manuscript.md

 To determine whether Dip-γ and sbb are required specifically in neurons, we crossed nSyb-Gal4, a pan-neuronal driver, to validated UAS-Dip-γ RNAi and UAS-sbb RNAi lines (Davis et al., 2014; Shimozono et al., 2019).
 Neuron-specific knockdown of Dip-γ (Figure 4K, Figure 4—source data 3) caused as severe a defect in post-diapause fecundity as ubiquitous RNAi, in contrast to glial knockdown using Repo-Gal4 (Figure 4L, Figure 4—source data 3).
 Pan-neuronal RNAi of sbb (Figure 4K) also significantly inhibited post-diapause fecundity more than glial RNAi (Figure 4L).
 We conclude that Dip-γ and sbb are required in neurons for successful post-diapause fecundity, consistent with the enrichment of this gene class in the diapause GWAS.

-## Post-diapause fecundity requires neurons in the antenna
+### Post-diapause fecundity requires neurons in the antenna

 While we were able to show significant functional effects of Dip-γ and sbb, GWASs by their nature identify many genes with small effects, which are too small to detect individually.
 Furthermore, the overlap with genes associated with olfactory behavior led us to complement the genetic analysis by testing whether the antenna and neurons within it are required for successful diapause.
 We removed the antenna from CS flies and measured post-diapause fecundity.
 As a control for the surgery, we removed the arista, which is an appendage from the antenna.
 Removal of the antenna but not the arista reduced post-diapause fecundity compared to unmanipulated controls (Figure 5A, Figure 5—source data 1).
 Removal of the antenna but not the arista also reduced the number of germline stem cells (GSCs) post-diapause (Figure 5B).
 These results suggest that sensory cells in the antenna are important for successful recovery post-diapause.

 ![Figure 5.](https://cdn.elifesciences.org/articles/98142/elife-98142-fig5-v1.jpg)

 **Figure 5.:** (A) Effect of antenna removal on recovery of fecundity post-diapause.
 Arista removal was used as a control for the surgery. n is the number of individual female flies tested.
 One-way ANOVA and Tukey’s multiple comparison test, compact letter display shows comparisons.
 Whiskers represent the smallest and largest values within 1.5× the interquartile range (IQR).
 (B) Effect of antenna removal on germline stem cell (GSC) recovery after 5 weeks of diapause. n is the number of germaria counted (there are typically 2–3 GSCs/germarium).
 One-way ANOVA and Tukey’s multiple comparison test with compact letter display to show comparisons.
 Error bars represent standard error.
 (C) Role of antenna in lifespan extension in diapause.
 Control flies were maintained at 25°C and diapause flies were moved to 10°C. Median survival for flies with intact antenna in diapause (+A_Diap) – 142.5 days; antennaless flies in diapause (-A_Diap) – 7 days; control with intact antenna in optimal conditions (+A_Ctrl) – 75 days; and antennaless flies in optimal conditions (-A_Ctrl) – 72 days.
 Survival curves are compared pairwise using the Log-rank (Mantel-Cox) test and Χ2 values are: Diap±antenna = 98.89, Ctrl ±antenna = 11.69, Diap+antenna vs Ctrl+antenna = 163.5, and Diap – antenna vs Ctrl – antenna=0.5. n represents the number of flies used for the survival curve.
 (D) Control (+A_Diap) and antennaless (-A_Diap) flies were maintained at 25ºC for 2 weeks post-surgery to allow for wound healing and shifted to the diapausing conditions.
 Median survival for +A_Diap – 142 days; -A_Diap – 95 days.
 Survival curves are compared pairwise using the Log-rank (Mantel-Cox) test and Χ2 values = 86. n represents the number of flies used for the survival curve.
 (E–F) Effects on diapause of inactivating neuronal transmission by driving tetanus toxin using UAS-TeTxLC.tdt, (E) in odor responsive neurons using the indicated Gal4 lines.
 Orco is a co-receptor for odorant receptors of the OR class.
 (F) Ir8a is a co-receptor involved in organic acid detection.
 Ir25a is a co-receptor involved in chemo- and thermo-sensation.
 Ir76b is involved in the detection of various amines and salt.
 Ir84a is involved in the detection of phenylacetic acid and male courtship behavior.
 Hot cells are heat-sensitive cells in the arista.
-In (E-F), one-way ANOVA and Tukey’s multiple comparison test, compact letter display shows comparisons. n is the number of individual female flies tested, and whiskers represent the smallest and largest values within 1.5× the interquartile range (IQR).Figure 5—source data 1.Fecundity assay of Canton-S control flies with antennae or aristae removed, along with controls.Figure 5—source data 2.Figure 5B–D.Figure 5—source data 3.Fecundity assay used to identify diapause-modifying cell types in fly antennae by specifically blocking neuronal transmission through the expression of tetanus toxin.
+In (E-F), one-way ANOVA and Tukey’s multiple comparison test, compact letter display shows comparisons. n is the number of individual female flies tested, and whiskers represent the smallest and largest values within 1.5× the interquartile range (IQR).

 Another important diapause trait is lifespan extension.
 So, we tested the effect of removing the antenna on post-diapause and non-diapause lifespan (Figure 5C and D).
 Antenna removal had little effect on non-diapause lifespan (median survival 72 days w/o antenna vs 75 days with antenna) (Figure 5C).
 In contrast, antennaless flies exhibited a substantial reduction in diapause lifespan compared to flies with antennae (Figure 5C).
 We considered the possibility that the precipitous deaths of many antennaless flies at 10°C (Figure 5C) might be a consequence of impaired wound healing.
 So, we repeated the experiments, allowing the flies 2 weeks to recover at 25°C prior to moving them to the diapause-inducing temperature of 10°C (Figure 5D).
 Two weeks at 25°C substantially prevented the early post-surgery death.
 Yet, antennaless flies still had shorter lifespans (median survival 95 days) compared to intact flies (median survival 142 days), supporting the importance of the antenna in lifespan extension (see Discussion).
 A potential caveat for the latter experiment is that 2 weeks at 25°C might impair diapause induction.
 However, flies with antennae exhibited very similar lifespan extension at 10°C with or without the 2-week wound-healing period at 25°C (compare dark green lines in Figure 5C and D), mitigating that concern.
 We conclude that the antennae are likely important for lifespan extension and post-diapause fecundity.